MicrosoftDocs/azure-ai-docs/articles/search/cognitive-search-skill-document-intelligence-layout.md

 [!INCLUDE [Feature preview](./includes/previews/preview-generic.md)]

-The **Document Layout** skill analyzes a document to extract regions of interest and their inter-relationships to produce a syntactical representation (markdown format).
+The **Document Layout** skill analyzes a document to extract regions of interest and their inter-relationships to produce a syntactical representation of the document in Markdown format.
 This skill uses the [Document Intelligence layout model](/azure/ai-services/document-intelligence/concept-layout) provided in [Azure AI Document Intelligence](/azure/ai-services/document-intelligence/overview).

 This article is the reference documentation for the Document Layout skill.